How to Combat Sugar Cravings & Achieve Your Health Goals

 2. You are not getting the nutrients you need

+Many new mums have nutrient deficiences.
 Nutrient deficiencies are directly link to sugar cravings.
 If your body is deficient in nutrients, it may be triggering sugar cravings.
 So, before giving in to your sweet cravings, ensure you’re eating a healthy and balanced diet.

-Before birth, the mother provides the baby with all their needs through the placenta.
+Before birth, a mother provides the baby with all their needs through the placenta.
 The baby has enormous requirements for energy, iron, zinc, magnesium and lots of other vitamins and minerals, often leading to the mum becoming depleted.

 The mother's depletion doesn't miraculously restore when the baby is born.
 The deficiency that occurs postnatally can last for years.